-6.5 Saving Screenshots
+7.5 Saving Screenshots

 You can capture surfaces displayed in the 3D View window and save them in a graphics file.
-Unlike the conventional system Print Screen command, this option saves only the contents of the 3D View window (see Figure 6.14) and ignores any background.
-It also captures the following objects with the surfaces:
+Unlike the conventional system Print Screen command, this option saves only the contents of the 3D View window and uses the specified background color (see Background for screenshots transparent, black or white).